Morail/introsde_nhr-s-api/README.md

 # Introduction

-API designed for interoperate with the [NHR mock system](https://github.com/Morail/introsde_project_ws_nhr).
+API designed for interoperate with the National Health Service (NHS) [mock system](https://github.com/Morail/introsde_project_ws_nhs).
 These APIs are developed to query a Web Services which retrieves data about recorded patients from its database.

 # Description